You are going to love the bright, tasty, shortbread crusted, deliciousness that is Lemon Bars.

 This recipe comes from the America’s Test Kitchen New Family Cookbook.
 It’s a great book full of great recipes I’m always happy to share with you.

-This lemon bar recipe is a little ray of sunshine that taste so zesty and delightful.
-I know you are going to love the easy dessert.
+This lemon bar recipe is a little ray of sunshine that is both zesty and delightful.
+I know you are going to love this easy dessert.